Pollo Asado

 Instructions

-2. Blend the marinade: Add the torn ancho and guajillo, achiote paste, adobo sauce, smashed garlic, vinegar, rice bran oil, and salt to a blender.
+Blend the marinade: Add the achiote paste, chipotle peppers in adobo, garlic, mandarin and lime juice, rice bran oil, and salt to a blender.
 Blend until smooth, about 30 seconds, scraping down as needed.
-The paste should be thick and stain everything it touches deep red.
+The paste should be thick and stain everything it touches a deep red-orange.

 Tips & Notes